Search This Blog

 Instructions:

 Cut up the apples and oranges.
-Remember to take the sticker off before cutting them up, though.
+Remember to take the stickers off before cutting them up.
 Smaller fruit lets you make pretty slices that will float on top.

 Add other floating pieces - the cinnamon sticks, star anise, and/or cranberries.